cynthiatreger/az-routing-guide-ep1-vnet-peering-and-virtual-network-gateways/README.md

 ## 1.2.2.
 On-Prem <=> Spokes propagation

 ### 1.2.2.1.
-“GW transit” scope = the entire VNET & the VNET range is (or is not) advertised On-Prem
+“Gateway transit” scope = the entire VNET & the VNET range is (or is not) advertised On-Prem

-***GW Transit*** allows to extend the scope of the connectivity between Azure and On-Prem to peered VNETs, as represented on the diagram below for Spoke1 VNET.
+[***Gateway Transit***](https://learn.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-peering-gateway-transit?toc=%2Fazure%2Fvirtual-network%2Ftoc.json) allows to extend the scope of the connectivity between Azure and On-Prem to peered VNETs, as represented on the diagram below for Spoke1 VNET.

 It is a per-VNET peering feature that must be applied on both ends of a peering:

 <img width="700" alt="image" src="https://user-images.githubusercontent.com/110976272/215270865-bd19eb5f-1c29-4005-873a-e64b5260e56f.png">

-:arrow_right: The On-Prem prefixes will start being “treated” like IP ranges of the Hub VNET: following the VNET peering principle they will get propagated to this directly peered Spoke VNET and be programmed in its VMs, with “Virtual Network Gateway” displayed as Next-Hop type.
+:arrow_right: The On-Prem prefixes will start being “treated” like IP ranges of the Hub VNET: following the VNET peering principle they will get propagated to this directly peered Spoke VNET and be programmed in its VMs, with *Virtual Network Gateway* displayed as Next-Hop type.

 :arrow_right: And in return, the Spoke1 VNET range will also be advertised On-Prem.